|

 fame.
 Their latest release 'Radio Mundo', played to raves from DOWNBEAT, JAZZ

 TIMES, WASHINGTON POST, LATIN BEAT and the LA PRESS.
-The CD received extensive
+These recordings are heard everywhere on

 DC and Baltimore.
 They have performed all over the US